Hexastack/wit-api/README.md

 ```Javascript
 const myEntity = wit.entity('played_games')
 ```
-You can then sync with the api:
+You can then sync the entity with the API:
 ```Javascript
 myEntity.sync().then(() => {
   // Synchonized entity